molant/gulp-zopfli/README.md

 ### zopfliOptions `Object`

-Options object to pass through to node-zopfli.
-See [node-zopfli documentation](https://github.com/pierreinglebert/node-zopfli#options) for more information.
+Options object to pass through to zopfli-node.
+See [zopfli-node documentation](https://github.com/molant/node-zopfli#options) for more information.

 ```javascript
 {